sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

  - /path/on/server/whisper:/opt/graphite/storage/whisper
  - /path/on/server/graphite.db:/opt/graphite/storage/graphite.db
 8. Remove the sitespeedio/grafana-bootstrap from the Docker compose file, you only need that for the first run.
-9. Optional: Disable anonymous users access
+9. Optional: Disable anonymous users access in Grafana.

 ## Memory & CPU
 How large will your instances need to be?
 You need to have enough memory for Chrome/Firefox (yep they can really use a lot of memory for some sites).
 Before we used a $80 instance on Digital Ocean (8GB memory, 4 Core processors) but we switched to use AWS c5.large for dashboard.sitespeed.io.
 The reason is that the metrics are so more stable on AWS than Digital Ocean.
 We have tried out most cloud providers and AWS gave us the most stable metrics.